 I would recommend using a 32GB microSD in the Pi.
 You will need at least 4GB for the installation of the OS, so if you were to download and unpack a 120 minute movie in 1080P (another 12GB), you’ll find your 16GB card just isn’t up to the task.

 The additional storage is for storing your downloads after they have been unpacked.
-I have SABnzbd move files to a share on my NAS after they have been unpacked.
+I have SABnzbd move files to a network share after they have been unpacked.
 You could do the same or opt for a USB drive instead.

-It is worth noting that this guide will work on earlier models of the Pi (such as the model A+ and B+), but there is a significant bottleneck.
-When I initially set this up, I used the first B+, but achieved half the download speed I currently get with the Pi3 and the unpacking was significantly slower too.
+It is worth noting that this guide will work on earlier models of the Pi (such as the model A+ and B+), but there is a significant impact on performance; I could only achieve half the download speeds with the B+.
+Any board that uses separate buses for ethernet and USB (such as the RPi4) is ideal.

 Step 1: Get the Pi running

-First of all, download and install the latest Raspbian to your microSD card.
+First of all, download and install the latest OS (e.g. Raspbian) to your microSD card.
 There are plenty of guides on the internet for achieving this, so I wont bother repeating the process here.

 Step 2: Install SABnzbd